What Is A Compound Machine

 Analyzing Compound Machines: Mechanical Advantage and Efficiency

 • Mechanical Advantage: This is the ratio of the output force to the input force.
 A higher mechanical advantage means the machine amplifies the input force to produce a larger output force.
 For compound machines, the overall mechanical advantage is the product of the mechanical advantages of each individual simple machine.
-For example, if a compound machine comprises two simple machines with mechanical advantages of 2 and 3 respectively, the overall mechanical advantage would be 2 x 3 = 6.
+Take this: if a compound machine comprises two simple machines with mechanical advantages of 2 and 3 respectively, the overall mechanical advantage would be 2 x 3 = 6.

 The Science Behind Compound Machines: Leveraging Physics Principles